Aceinna/docs_openrtk/build_firmware.rst

 * **Hardware**

- An OpenRTK330 EVK is required with a PC.
+  - An OpenRTK330 EVK set
+  - A PC

 Import and Build Firmware from Source
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~